johanneshilden/monitor-warp/README.md

 Provides some nominal support for process management via SIGHUP and SIGTERM to the Warp web server.

-The included `Main.hs` illustrates a basic use case:
+The included `Main.hs` illustrates the most basic use case:

 ```
 {-# LANGUAGE OverloadedStrings #-}